mbta/github_asana_integration/app/README.md

-# Work in progress
+# github-asana-integration
-This app is intended to be a AWS lambda that will act as a webhook for Github Pull Request Events and update Asana tasks accordingly.
+This code is run as an AWS lambda that acts as a webhook for Github Pull Request Events.
+It updates the location of Asana tasks on a sprint board when PRs are opened or merged.
+It also updates a custom field on Asana tasks called "GitHub PR" with the PR's url, even after the PR is open.

-# Basic setup for local development
+# Setup for local development
 * `brew install python3`
 * `pip install virtualenv`